- Learning to Fly in MFL

 Expectations of students in French

-The Year 7 French course is two hours a week with one homework per week.
+The Year 7 French course is one hour a week with one homework per week.
+This increases to 2 hours a week in Year 8 and 9.
 Homework may be grammar or vocabulary learning, a writing or comprehension exercise or research.
 It is important that students see grammar or vocabulary learning as real homework.
 Students’ written work is marked using the MFL department’s marking codes.
 The codes identify the type of error rather than simply writing in the correction so that students learn how to redraft their own work.
 They will usually be given the opportunity to do this and to ask any questions in lesson time.
 It is expected that students will bring a small French dictionary to lessons.

 What are the major assessments this year?